 Sampling design error is minimized by utilizing a comprehensive checklist of informational sources, evaluation of historical information, and a thorough watershed pre-survey.
-Described in Section B.1.5.3 of Indiana's QAPP, this sampling design has been formulated to address data deficiencies and render the optimum amount of data needed to fill gaps in the decision process.
+Described in Section B.1.5.3 of the Quality Assurance Project Plan for Indiana Surface Water Programs (Surface Water QAPP), this sampling design has been formulated to address data deficiencies and render the optimum amount of data needed to fill gaps in the decision process (IDEM 2017).